-- Over medium-low heat, place a pan-add a tsp of vegetable oil and chopped garlic.
+- Over medium-low heat, place a pan-add a teaspoon of vegetable oil and chopped garlic.
 And saute for a minute, or until garlic is fragrant.

 - Now stir in soy sauce, tomato ketchup, and chili garlic sauce.

 - Add diluted corn starch from the first dipping bowl which we kept aside while prepping.